Bylaws

 Section 3.
 Nominating Procedures

 At the Executive Board meeting in October, a Nominating Committee composed of three members shall be appointed by the Executive Board.
 The nominating committee shall not include the President or any member to be nominated for office.
 At the regular meeting in October, the Nominating Committee will be announced.
-The Nominating Committee shall nominate a candidate for each office and report its nominations to the membership at the regular November meeting for discussion.
-The nominee for president should be the current President-elect.
-Nominations may also be received from the floor.
+The Nominating Committee

-Only Civilian and Senior Active Civilian members will have voting privileges.
+Section 4.
+Ballot Election/Voting, Term of Office, Removal from Office, Filling Vacancies Only Civilian and Senior Active Civilian members will have voting privileges.
 Election of officers shall be at the regular meeting in December.
 Voting shall be by voice vote unless a motion of another method is approved as provided in the Parliamentary Authority.
+Officers shall be elected to one-year terms beginning 1 January and ending 31 December or until their successors are elected.
+Any officer may be removed at the pleasure of the voting membership by a two thirds vote as provided in the Parliamentary Authority.
+Vacancies shall be filled by the Executive Board for the remainder of the term as provided in the Parliamentary Authority.

 Section 5.
 Duties of Officers